Passengers should be prepared: Another summer with many flight delays is imminent – probably even more than in 2018.

-At any rate, that is the view of German Air Traffic Control (DFS), because there are too few air traffic controllers for the expected traffic volumes.
-By 2018, there were 3.4 million flight movements, an increase is expected for 2019 and German airspace is becoming increasingly limited.
-Training more airfares is just one of several measures to defuse the situation – but this cannot be done overnight.
+This is the opinion of German Air Traffic Control (DFS) because there are too few air traffic controllers for the expected traffic volumes.
+By 2018, there were 3.4 million flight movements.
+An increase is expected for 2019 and German airspace is becoming increasingly limited.
+The training of more airfares is just one of several measures to defuse the situation – but this cannot be done overnight.

 Slow passenger controls